AlessandroAU/Chorus32-ESP32LapTimer/README.md

 # Chorus32-ESP32Laptimer

-Based on the popular Chorus RF Laptimer, this ESP32 port provides some.
+This is an ESP32 port of the popular Chorus RF laptimer (https://github.com/voroshkov/Chorus-RF-Laptimer).
 Using an ESP32 provides much more processing power than AVR based Arduino boards and also has built in Wifi and Bluetooth networking simplifying connectivity options.

 Compared to the original ChorusRF Lamptimer this ESP32 version only requires one RX module per pilot and a single ESP32 (nodemcu or similar) board.
 This allows you to connect your Lap timer wirelessly with no extra hardware required.
 However, due to ADC constraints, we are limited to 6 pilots per device.